Preventing sidewall compaction in field crops

-- Try to leave some crop residue over the row to delay soil drying and opening of the seed furrow.
+- Try to leave some crop residue over the row to delay soil drying and reduce crusting.

 - Level the planter from front to rear or possibly operate it slightly tail down to improve seed-to-soil contact and seed furrow closing.
 The closing wheel arm must be level for angled closing wheels to function properly.

-- Use seed firmers to improve seed-to-soil contact when using two spoked closing wheels per row to breakup sidewall compaction.
+- Use seed firmers to improve seed-to-soil contact when using two spiked closing wheels per row to breakup sidewall compaction.

 - Staggering the closing wheels will reduce the potential for the seed furrow to open up as the soil dries.
-If using one spoked wheel and one standard rubber wheel, place the spoked wheel in front.
+If using one spiked wheel and one standard rubber wheel, place the spiked wheel in front.